Estimated reading time: 5 minutes

 So, preventing the “conviction” can prevent the immigration consequences.
 But why the quotation marks around “conviction?”
 Because some criminal law outcomes that are not “convictions” under Minnesota law; are “convictions” under federal immigration law.
 (Example: “Stay of Adjudication.”)
 And that is only one of many traps for the unwary.

 Beware!
 Some criminal lawyers know little of immigration law.
-But that’s why you need a criminal lawyer who does know immigration laws, like Attorney Thomas Gallagher.
+And that’s why you need a criminal lawyer who does know immigration laws, like Attorney Thomas Gallagher.

 “Aggravated Felony” Conviction